All Episodes

 Is it racist?

-We're gonna ask.
+We're going to ask.

-These are comments from the president about immigration from this weekend, and we're just seeing what people think, and you can read it here.
+And we're just seeing what people think, and you can read it here.

 That's most definitely a racist idea.

-It's extremely racist for him to believe that um English is the only language that we should know.
+It's extremely racist for him to believe that English is the only language that we should know.

 I don't agree with that statement that you have to learn English in order to come to this country.

-So you're not in favor of any kind of assimilation at all.
+So you're not in favor of any kind of assimilation at all?

-No, nah.
+No, no.

 English isn't even the dominant language in the world.

-I'm against the idea of forcing people to learn English, or saying that if you don't learn English, you can't get a job here.
+I'm against the idea of forcing people to learn English or saying that if you don't learn English, you can't get a job here.

-You think people should adopt any parts of American culture or not really?
+Do you think people should adopt any parts of American culture or not really?

-No, I really know I think people should be free to live their life wherever they want to live.
+I think people should be free to live their life wherever they want to live.

-Do you think it should be encouraged?
+Do you think you should be encouraged?

 Are you in favor of open borders as well?